 The clip above is from a so-called soundie, made in 1943 to promote The Mills Brothers’ hit “Paper Doll.”
 The woman in the lap of the Mills Brother on the far left, best visible at about the one-minute mark, is Juanita Moore.
 She was 29 years old, and this was the first piece of film that ever captured her.
-She died on New Year’s Day, age 99.
+She died Jan.
+31, 2014, age 99.

 With the exception of the Los Angeles Times and the New York Times, Moore’s obituaries have been a bit light on biographical material, focusing on her Best Supporting Actress nomination for Douglas Sirk's 1959 Imitation of Life.
 It's the story of two single mothers, Lora Meredith (Lana Turner) and Annie Johnson (Moore) and their daughters.
 Lora becomes a successful actress as her daughter Susie (Sandra Dee) becomes increasingly lonely.
 Annie's light-skinned daughter Sarah Jane is determined to "pass" for white; Sarah Jane is played by Susan Kohner, who is now the only one of the film’s central quartet still living.
 The AP, which has offended in the past, added another to the files with the words chosen to describe this women's picture, widely considered a landmark in the treatment of race on the American screen.
 “Weeper” — “tearjerker” — the Siren will believe that these descriptions are not evidence of condescending sexism when they are commonly applied to something like Spartacus or The Shawshank Redemption, and not until.